Looking to get the most out of video on Twitter? We’ve got you covered with four quick tips that’ll help you maximize your success with Twitter video.

 Catch people as they’re scrolling by starting your video with an eye-catching image or video clip or intriguing line of text.
 If you don’t grab their attention quickly, they’ll just keep on scrolling past.

 When you sit down to create your video, ask yourself two questions:

 Finally, Twitter really is all about having conversations—starting them and joining ones that exist.
 Chime in around the topics, events, trends, and holidays people are already talking about and include video to stand out in these conversations.

 A great way to join conversations is adding the relevant hashtags associated with them to your tweets.
 Hashtags can be an easy way to get your videos in front of a wider audience, and not just the people that are following you.

 Jane Goodall’s Roots & Shoots USA does a nice job of this.
 They shared a number of videos about different actions kids can take to help out, joining existing conversations using hashtags like #WorldAnimalDay, #makeadifference, #WasteReduction, #refugees, and more.

-To find out more about how to use video successfully on social media, including Twitter, Instagram, Facebook, and YouTube, check out our full Social Media Video Cheat Sheet.
+To find out more about how to use video successfully on Twitter, check out our complete guide to Twitter video.